our story a journey with purpose

 The first sighting of a green turtle laying her eggs was witnessed by us on a turtle drive one night at Thonga Beach Lodge, George Hughes (South Africa’s foremost turtle expert) was in camp giving talks to guests, and we raced back to fetch him, and he was able to verify.

 At Kosi Forest Lodge 23 years ago, our Kosi Bay Lakes mouth activity started with a 10km walk and then a 12km canoe self-paddle.
 And then all over home again.
 Over a five-year period, before we brought in boats, we didn’t receive a single complaint!

-The Legendary Isibindi Bandana Party held annually at the Indaba travel show, where your entry was our bandana and a few shooters, due to high demand we will host again post covid 2023…
+The Legendary Isibindi Bandana Party was held annually at the Indaba travel show, due to high demand we will be hosting one again soon, watch this space!

 Our claims to our insurance company include hyena eating leather couches, hippo’s charging into game viewers, elephant walking over deck to swimming pool, elephant playing with guy ropes and pulling down guest tent and lion chasing kudu into swimming pool.

 Kosi Forest Lodge is situated within the iSimangaliso Wetland Park, a tropical paradise of crystal clear water, marshland, swamp and coastal forests that is home to an abundance of flora and fauna.

 “iSimangaliso must be the only place on the globe where the oldest land mammal (the rhinoceros) and the world’s biggest terrestrial mammal (the elephant) share an ecosystem with the world’s oldest fish (the coelacanth) and the world’s biggest marine mammal (the whale).” - Nelson Mandela